 If it is a matter of sanitation, such as having sex on your period or anal, then ask yourself if there is something you can do that will make it more sanitary.
 Even if you address the actual sanitation problem, you might still have the ick factor in your mind.
 At least try to brainstorm a way around it.

 When you are asking yourself if the sex act is ok, take the time to read your Bible.
 Pray to God about it.
 He will give you direction and peace about your question.
-Sometimes, we have an idea that certain sex acts are off limits, because they sex has been so perverted in our culture.
+Sometimes, we have an idea that certain sex acts are off-limits because sex has been so perverted in our culture.
 It is hard to know what is right or wrong.

 2. Why Do You or Your Spouse Want to Try The New Position?

 There are other times that we have the wrong motivation for wanting to try something new.
-If you or your spouse have been watching porn or television sex, or reading romance novels, trying something you see can be a disaster.
+If you or your spouse have been watching porn or television sex, or reading romance novels, trying something you see may be really disappointing or not even possible.

-I’m going to be honest, that stuff you see in movies or read in books is complete crap.
+I’m going to be honest; that stuff you see in movies or read in books is often complete crap.
 Not too many people can have a sexual experience like that.
 Some of the positions are not even possible without really hurting one or both of the people involved.